SonyResearch/MECTA/README.md

 ## Contact

-If you have any questions regarding the code, please feel free to contact the authors.
+If you have any questions regarding the code, please feel free to contact Junyuan Hong (hongju12@msu.edu) or Lingjuan Lyu (Lingjuan.Lv@sony.com).

 ###### Copyright 2023, Sony AI, Sony Corporation of America, All rights reserved.